-The Bachelor of Science (B.S.) in Biological Science is a four year research-based program that will prepare students to either enter the workforce with a bachelor's degree, or transfer to professional or graduate programs.
+The Bachelor of Science (B.S.) in Biological Science is a four year research-skill training program that will prepare students to either enter the workforce with a bachelor's degree, or transfer to professional or graduate programs.
 It will prepare students for programs in: Medical, Dental, and Pharmacy School, as well as Graduate School in Cell or Molecular Biology.
-To become a major in the Bachelor of Science Biological Science program, all pre-requisite requirements must first be satisfied.
-Those students, who do not meet all requirements for entrance to the baccalaureate program, may be considered for the Associate of Science degree program, if they meet all of the program admissions requirements for the Associate Degree.
+To become a major in the program, all pre-requisite must first be satisfied.
+Those students, who do not meet all requirements for entrance to the baccalaureate program, may be considered for the Associate of Science degree program, if they meet all of the program admissions requirements.